-If we rely on judgments in that way to make the final decisions, articles with misleading judgment greater than 3.95 are always recommended for inform.
-In addition, when the misleading judgment is greater than 4.85, reduce is also recommended as one of the actions.
-Harm judgment can further mediate this effect, as higher harm scores can lead to the same (or a more stringent) action even when the misleading judgment is lower.
-For instance, an article with misleading and harm judgments of 4 and 3, respectively, is recommended for inform, while another article with scores of 4 and 5 is recommended for reduce as well.
-Articles with misleading judgment below 5 are never recommended for remove.
-When the misleading judgment is higher than 5, the type of action may still depend on the harm judgment.
-Furthermore, none of the decision curves intersect with the harm-axis, which suggests that harm judgments alone may not be sufficient to recommend an action against an article.
-This makes sense because most people would not want to take action against an article containing good information just because the topic was one where misinformation would be harmful.
+If we were to rely on decision boundary of judgments to make the final action decisions, articles with misleading judgment greater than 3.95 would always be recommended for \textit{inform}.
+In addition, when the misleading judgment is greater than 4.85, \textit{reduce} would also be recommended as one of the actions.
+Higher harm scores can lead to the same (or a more stringent) action even when the misleading judgment is lower.
+For instance, an article with misleading and harm judgments of 4 and 3, respectively, would be recommended for \textit{inform}, while another article with scores of 4 and 5 would be recommended for \textit{reduce} as well.
+Articles with misleading judgment below 5 would never be recommended for \textit{remove}.
+When the misleading judgment is higher than 5, the type of action would still depend on the harm judgment.
+Furthermore, the \textit{reduce} and \textit{remove} decision curves do not intersect the harm-axis, which suggests that harm judgments alone may not be sufficient to recommend an action against an article.
+This makes sense because most people would not want to remove or reduce distribution of an article containing good information just because the topic was one where misinformation would be harmful.
 When an article has a harm score of 7, however, the decision rule would result in placing information label on the article.
-Also note that the decision boundary for the remove action is a straight line, reflecting the result that the best fit model did not include an interaction term between the misleading and harm judgments.
+Also note that the decision boundary for the \textit{remove} action is a straight line, reflecting that the best fit model did not include an interaction term between the misleading and harm judgments.

-Table \ref{tab:rq3:comparison} shows that decisions generated from the output of the regression models closely follow the decisions that would be made from taking the majority vote on the preference questions.
-The Jaccard Index, a popular metric for computing set similarity, shows that the two sets of articles recommended for each action type (one based on prediction, one based on preference) are largely similar.
-While the preference-based outcomes produce the lowest level of disagreement given the aggregate preferences, the level of disagreement is only slightly higher if we use the predictions of the regression models, based on aggregate judgments of misleading and harm (Table \ref{tab:rq3:comparison}, right side).
+Table \ref{tab:rq3:comparison} shows that decisions generated from the output of the misleadingness-harm regression models closely follow the decisions that would be made from taking the majority vote on the preference questions.
+By definition, decisions based on the majority's action preferences produce the fewest disagreements between individual preferences and the decisions.
+The level of disagreement would be only slightly higher if we used the predictions of the regression models based on aggregate judgments of misleading and harm (Table \ref{tab:rq3:comparison}, right side).